neothXT/Snowdrop/README.md

 ## Installation

-Netty is available via SPM.
+Snowdrop is available via SPM.
 It works with iOS Deployment Target has to be 14.0 or newer.
 If you code for macOS, your Deployment Target has to be 11 or newer.

 ## Key Functionalities